MatthiasQuintern/bUwUma/README.md

 #### `section`
-Group all following entries in named section. `section` may not appear in conditional blocks and multiline comments.
+Group all following entries in named section. `section` may not appear in conditional blocks.

 **Argument**:
 The name of the section